 Behind the camera, Olson’s debut feature Bone Cage premiered to critical acclaim, sweeping awards at the FIN Atlantic International Film Festival and collecting over 30 accolades globally.
 It screened in competition at Camerimage, the Forward Future section of the Beijing International Film Festival, and numerous U.S. festivals, culminating in two Canadian Screen Award nominations for Adapted Screenplay and Supporting Actress.

 His sophomore feature Look At Me premiered at Slamdance, where it launched a festival run that included Best Performance at the Canadian Film Fest and another CSA nomination for Lead Actor.
-Olson completed his third feature What We Dreamed of Then in spring 2024, a Crave and Vortex Media co-production.
+His third feature film What We Dreamed of Then won Best Dramatic Feature at Cinequest Film Festival, Olson won acting awards at festivals including Fargo Film Festival, and the had a successful theatrical release through Vortex before landing on Crave.

 With a diverse slate of projects in development—ranging from absurd workplace comedies to poignant, character-driven dramas—Taylor is deeply committed to telling stories that are honest, inclusive, and uncompromisingly human.
 Through Afro Viking Pictures, the company he co-founded with Koumbie, Taylor is building a culture of kindness, courage, and creative experimentation in Canadian film and TV—driven by joy, collaboration, and the desire to make art that matters.

-Afro Viking Pictures Inc. is a production company run by Taylor Olson and Koumbie focused on promoting a Canadian culture of kindness, courage, and inclusion.
-Since its formation in 2016, Afro Viking Pictures has produced and co-produced multiple award-winning short films, features, and short-form series (I Hate You & King & Pawn).
+Afro Viking Pictures Inc. is a Halifax-based production company led by Taylor Olson and Koumbie, dedicated to championing stories rooted in kindness, courage, and inclusion.
+Since its founding in 2016, the company has produced and co-produced award-winning short films, feature films, and original series, including the short-form projects 2GETHER 4EVER, Hey Halifax, Hello!
+Today! and King & Pawn, as well as television and documentary work across multiple formats.

 A list of films produced/co-produced by Afro Viking Pictures: